 Plugging too many devices into the power strip can cause overloading of the strip and result in overheating electric failure, or even a short circuit fire.

-Always check the wattage of the power strip printed on the bottom of the power strip to avoid any hazard.
+Always check the wattage of the power strip printed on the bottom of the power strip to avoid any hazards.

 Read also: Which Power Strip is Best